kcat/alure/README.md

 On other distributions, the packages names can be adapted similarly.

-Then inside `build`, running `cmake ..` may gives you something similar to the following
+Then inside `build`, the output of `cmake ..` should contains lines similar to the following

     -- Found OpenAL: /usr/lib/x86_64-linux-gnu/libopenal.so
-    -- Performing Test HAVE_WALL_SWITCH
-    -- Performing Test HAVE_WALL_SWITCH - Success
-    -- Performing Test HAVE_WEXTRA_SWITCH
-    -- Performing Test HAVE_WEXTRA_SWITCH - Success
-    -- Performing Test HAVE_GCC_DEFAULT_VISIBILITY
-    -- Performing Test HAVE_GCC_DEFAULT_VISIBILITY - Success
-    -- Performing Test HAVE_VISIBILITY_HIDDEN_SWITCH
-    -- Performing Test HAVE_VISIBILITY_HIDDEN_SWITCH - Success
+    -- Found Threads: TRUE
     -- Found OGG: /usr/lib/x86_64-linux-gnu/libogg.so
     -- Found VORBIS: /usr/lib/x86_64-linux-gnu/libvorbisfile.so
     -- Found OPUS: /usr/lib/libopusfile.so